 ● Periods of feeling disconnected from your body, or as if you’re watching yourself in a movie (dissociative events)

-our Indian Trail office as well as teletherapy, when appropriate.
+In the wake of COVID, all services are provided virtually: individual, couples, parenting, and group therapy to help address these concerns.
 We will focus on identifying the relationship between past adverse life experiences and current issues, and use this to identify goals specific to your needs.
 Treatment often includes psychoeducation to better understand the function of the symptoms you’re experiencing, processing past adverse life experiences, and building skills to reduce the impact those experiences have on current functioning.
 Additionally, we’ll focus on building resilience, which is often one of the most helpful ways to reduce the impact adverse experiences are having on our lives.

 Cindy has been trained in EMDR (Eye Movement Desensitization and Reprocessing) therapy through the EMDR Institute, Inc. (www.emdr.com).
 EMDR therapy enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
 Read more about EMDR at www.emdria.org.